binerogroup/documentation/_sources/compute/shelving-an-instance.rst.txt

 - Click **Project** -> **Compute** -> **Instances** in the sidebar menu.

-- In the dropdown menu to the right for hte instance, click **Shelve instance**.
+- In the dropdown menu to the right for the instance, click **Shelve instance**.

 The instance will be powered off (if its in a running state) and then the shelving process will start.

 To unshelve the instance repeat the same process but click **Unshelve instance** in the dropdown menu.

 Shelve an instance using OpenStack Terminal client
 --------------------------------------------------